MagicGary/DouglasCourse/docs/LeetCode/binarySearch.md

     * in this case the only way to find the pivot would be `O(N)`time, no way a binary search would work here
     * so just perform a linear serch for the target right away.

+## LC 69 Sqrt
+1. fairly easy
+2. if cannot use `math.ceiling` or `math.floor` or `math.abs`, then just have to pick one by one in binary algo and compare its squar with target, stop when left meets right and check. accepted condition is less than or equal to
+3. it's better to use `math.ceiling`, and other math functions to make it more precise.